microprediction/timemachines/INSTALL.md

-# Option 2) Install troubleshooting remark on colab
+## Install troubleshooting remark on colab
 To clean out old versions of pytz etc I sometimes use:

     !pip uninstall numpy -y

 in colab notebooks.
 However hopefully that won't be required by the time you read this.

-### Development
-The package is setup for *pytest* and we rely pretty heavily on Github actions.
-You may wish to use [act](https://github.com/nektos/act) to run the Github [actions](https://github.com/microprediction/timemachines/tree/main/.github/workflows) locally.